 It may seem odd, but credibility need not relate to the reality of the reader’s world.
 Credibility is judged by the story world created by the author and told by the narrator.
 So a plot shift or a character decision set in 1929 needs only be credible for the story, and need not be credible for the reader’s time in existence.
 As the story is introduced, there is a contract of details established between author and reader–unstated of course–that continues to develop throughout the story and that will establish what is and is not credible.

-There is a tendency for an author to dismiss consideration of credibility.
-But authors cannot afford to risk rejection of a story by a reader because of failure to address credibility issues.
-Successful story writing needs credible plot and characters.
+There is a tendency for an author to dismiss consideration of credibility, but authors cannot afford to risk rejection of a story by a reader because of failure to address credibility issues.
+Successful story writing needs credible plot and characters for the story world that the reader can accept in their existing story world.
+This acceptance is, at least partly, humane character development through character change rather than just characterization that deals with description of the character before story begins.

 In summary: for credibility, the final story product–novel or short story–must have reasonable thoughts and actions built on logical associations and progressions, total reader acceptance of timing and progression of story elements, and total believability that the emotional content of the writing matches the need for story development.